Tim Burton Movies Ranked

 Starring: Jack Nicholson, Pierce Brosnan, Sarah Jessica Parker, Glenn Close, Natalie Portman

-Plot: Mars invades Earth and the President of the United States, along with a group of lonely American outsiders, mount an ineffectual effort to fight back or make peace.
+Plot: Mars invades Earth and the president of the United States, along with a group of lonely American outsiders, mount an ineffectual effort to fight back or make peace.

 This one is a lot funnier when you’re under the age of ten.
 It hasn’t aged well.

 The calibre of cast Burton managed to assemble only impresses more with time (three Oscar winners and six nominees for those counting).
 It may seem like a lot of stunt-casting, but that only subverts your expectations – Jack Nicholson plays two characters and gets killed off twice, and Pierce Brosnan and Sarah Jessica Parker, two of the biggest stars of the 90s, spend much of the runtime as detached heads.
-It’s too broad to be taken in any way seriously, and a few good gags aside (like the “No applause” and “No birds” public warning signs after the disastrous first contact), it’s not quite sharp enough as a comedy either.

 Recommended for you: So Bad It’s Good: Mars Attacks!

-13. Pee-wee’s Big Adventure (1985)
+14. Pee-wee’s Big Adventure (1985)

 13th Best Burton Movie